adamphillips/prototypical/README.md

-Because Rails treats this as it would any other view, you can do all the normal things you would expect in views including rendering other templates (either from the prototypes folder or the main application) and helper methods.
+Because Rails treats this as it would any other view, you can do all the normal things you would expect in views including rendering other templates (either from the prototypes folder or the main application), helper methods and Erb/Haml/Slim/etc templates.
 Transitioning from a prototype to a view is as simple as moving the template and disabling prototyping.

 ### Implicit